ceceliacreates/ceceliacreates-nuxt/content/articles/front-end-apis.md

 # The Back End of the Front End - APIs

 This is the second in a three-part series about front-end development.
 It is focused on JavaScript, but many of the concepts here translate to other languages.
+It was original published on the [Women Who Code Blog](https://www.womenwhocode.com/blog/the-back-end-of-the-front-end-state-part-2).

 ## What is an API?